Lessons from Leading a Women’s Group

 Step 4: Bring learnings and action items back to the broader team

-To make sure we’re still being inclusive, we’ve made it a point to bring the key takeaways from the women’s group back to the rest of the organization.
-The last thing we want is for the women’s group or any DEI group to create silos across the team.
-Highlighting what was discussed and any action items has been vital in getting buy-in from Leadership and implementing changes.
+To make sure we’re still being inclusive and in the spirit of transparency, we’ve made it a point to bring the key takeaways from the women’s group back to the rest of the organization.
+The last thing we want is for the women’s group or any ERG to create silos across the team.
+Highlighting what was discussed and any action items has been vital in getting buy-in from Leadership and implementing changes across the organization.

 According to Forbes, “Effective ERGs provide a centered space for the communities that they support, as well as opportunities for allies to get involved, build community, and learn about how to support the group.
 The more people that are actively involved in ERG efforts, the more impactful the groups can be for employees and the business.”